Louisville Cardinals men's basketball: "Peck" Hickman era (1944–1967)

 Bernard "Peck" Hickman's 1944 team finished with a 16–3 record and started a string of 46 consecutive winning seasons, which was an NCAA record.

 Hickman led Louisville to its first championship on a national level by winning the NAIB tournament in 1948.
 In 1956, led by All-American Charlie Tyra, the Cardinals won the NIT Championship.
 In 1956 his team was placed on two years probation, to include bans on postseason play, by the NCAA due to recruiting violations.
 In 1959, Louisville made its first NCAA Final Four appearance behind the play of All-American Don Goldstein.

 The Cardinals never had a losing season in Hickman's 23 seasons as head coach.
 He coached 11 20-win teams, appeared in five NCAA tournaments, coached six NIT appearances and finished with a 443–183 overall record, a .708 winning percentage that ranks him in the top 45 all time.

-John Dromo (1967–1971)
+John Dromo era (1967–1971)

 John Dromo was Hickman's assistant for 17 years and succeeded him at head coach in 1967.
 In four seasons as head coach, Dromo led the Cardinals to a 68–23 record (.747 winning percentage) and the 1967 Missouri Valley Conference title.

 A heart attack during the 1970–71 season forced Dromo to retire.
 His assistant, Howard Stacey, was named interim head coach for the final 20 games of the season.